 This is a research-led module that explores the free-living behaviour of a range of marine animals through recent advances in biotelemetry such as satellite tracking and use of miniaturized dive computers and activity sensors attached to animals ranging from fish to air-breathing vertebrates.

 This module will examine how physics governs much of what we observe in the way vertebrates are built and how they react according to circumstance.
-It will become apparent that understanding of physics is key to understanding much of vertebrate biology.
+It will become apparent that comprehension of physics is key to enhanced analysis, synthesis and evaluation of much of vertebrate biology.